Preliminary risk screen assessments (PRSAs) look for possible land contamination. PRSAs relate to a site’s existing or proposed future use.

 - work out whether there’s a need for an environmental audit

-- recommend the scope for an environmental audit.
+- recommend the scope for the environmental audit if it’s required.

 About assessment outcomes

-Once a PRSA is complete, the auditor will provide you with a statement and report.
+Once a PRSA is complete, the auditor will prepare a statement and report.

 Understanding PRSA statements

-The statement lets you know whether there will be an environmental audit.
-When an audit will be done, the statement must propose a scope for it.
+The statement lets you know whether an environmental audit is needed for the use or proposed use of a site.
+When an audit is needed, the statement must propose a scope for it.

 The PRSA statement also must include:

 - all matters set out in the assessment’s scope